djey47/tduf/src/markdown/README.md

 * Starts Test Drive Unlimited.

 ### What's in this version ?
 (2.0.0)
+* (GUI/Database) Enhanced item display in locales list

+* (CLI) Intro interface has been removed as it's not used.
+It has been replaced with `help` command.
+* (CLI) `logs`: new command to display all log files in default editor
 * (CLI/FileTool) jsonify: verbose mode now displays dumped items during parsing (not only after succesful parsing)
 * (CLI/FileTool) jsonify: adds access key to repeated item in new meta section
 * (CLI/FileTool) jsonify/applyjson: support remaining bytes